Marukyu/fmcomposer/resources/readme.txt

 *** Changelog ***

-v1.5 (2018-04-02)
+v1.5 (2018-04-04)
 	- [Feature] Export bit depth choice for WAVE and FLAC exports
 	- [Feature] Actions done through the right click menu in patterns are now undoable
 	- [Feature] DirectSound devices are now shown in the available sound devices
-	- [Fix] Crash on song creation if default instruments are not found
+	- [Fix] Can't add instruments to a new song if the default one wasn't found
 	- [Fix] Crash when 'Remove unused' was clicked if the song had 1 instrument
+	- [Fix] Messing with sound devices could crash under some circumstances

 v1.4 (2018-03-03)
 	- [Feature] FLAC export